6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 Some ideas:

-• Mod fashion from the early 60s
+• Mod fashion from the early 60s, with its tailored silhouettes and geometric patterns

 • High-waisted mum jeans, tucked-in t-shirts, lace tops, and puff shoulders for 80s aesthetic outfits